Greenhouse effect and global warming

 Solution of greenhouse effect

 - Adding lead tetraethyl to the petrol or by the catalytic oxidation of carbon monoxide and hydrocarbons with a chemical catalyst like platinum or palladium.
 This method uses to save air from harmful gases released by vehicle engines.

 - Balancing the quantity of carbon dioxide present in the earth’s atmosphere by growing plants.
-This is the natural process to removes greenhouse gases from the earth’s atmosphere.
+This is the natural process to remove greenhouse gases from the earth’s atmosphere.

 - By using smoke free energy sources like solar energy, wind energy, nuclear power, etc.

 - Using electrostatic precipitators.
-This method removing carbon dioxide produces by burning fuels like coal and oil.
+This method removes carbon dioxide produced by burning fuels like coal and oil.

 - Stop the use of cooling agents like chlorofluorocarbons.

-- To decrease the concentration of greenhouse gases on the earth’s surface, we need to using tall chimneys in homes and factories.
+- To decrease the concentration of greenhouse gases on the earth’s surface, we need to use tall chimneys in homes and factories.